marmelab/redux-form-inspector/README.md

 The strength of the rules lies in fact they can be easily tested.

-#### FormName
+#### form

 The form name must be the same as the name you have passed to the [reduxForm](http://redux-form.com/6.7.0/docs/api/ReduxForm.md/) on the form that you're inspect.
 In the previous example, the form name was `hello`.

-#### InspectorKeyName [optionnal]
+#### inspectorKey [optionnal]

-This args let you assign a custom name to the inspector result object which is passed as prop to your inspected component.
+This attribute let you assign a custom name to the inspector result object which is passed as prop to your inspected component.

 If not specified, `formInspector` will use `inspection` as name for this prop.